moviro-hub/OpenSourceRoutingMachine.jl/README.md

 ### Trip Service

+Trip-specific types and helpers live in the `OpenSourceRoutingMachine.Trips` module, but they remain re-exported from the root module for backwards compatibility.

 - `TripParams()`: Create trip parameters
 - `add_coordinate!(params, coord::LatLon)`: Add waypoint
 - `trip(osrm, params)`: Solve TSP

 ### Tile Service

+Tile-specific types and helpers live in the `OpenSourceRoutingMachine.Tiles` module, but they remain re-exported at the package root for backwards compatibility.

 - `TileParams()`: Create tile parameters
 - `set_x!(params, x)`: Set tile X coordinate